kubermatic/docs/content/kubermatic/master/tutorials-howtos/networking/dual-stack/_index.en.md

 Depending on the IPv6 assignment method used in the datacenter, you may need the proper combination of them - e.g. `IPV6INIT`, `IPV6_AUTOCONF`, `IPV6_DEFROUTE`, `DHCPV6C`, etc.

-As mentioned above, this can be addressed by introducing of a custom Operating System Profile with proper OS- and environment- specific configuration (see [Operating System Manager]({{< relref "../../operating-system-manager/" >}}) docs).
+As mentioned above, this can be addressed by introducing of custom Operating System Profile with proper OS- and environment- specific configuration (see [Operating System Manager]({{< relref "../../operating-system-manager/" >}}) docs).